bradley499/flitdb/README.md

 ## System support 🖥️
 This is currently only tested on a Linux system; but support for other platforms is planned.

+## How to use 🖇️
+### Install as library
+To install FlitDB as a shared library, simply navigate to the [`flitdb`](flitdb) directory and run the command `make`; this command will compile FlitDB into a shared library, and install it into the `/usr/lib` directory.
+Then to access the library, all you need to do is include the file [`flitdb/flit.h`](flitdb/flit.h) in your project and compile with parameter `-lflitdb` to include the shared FlitDB library.

+### Compile into your project
+Instead of [installing the FlitDB library](#Install-as-library) on your system, you can also compile the FlitDB source directly into your project.
+This is very easy to accomplish, as all you need to do, is copy the contents of the [`flitdb`](flitdb) directory into your project, and make sure that you include the file [`flit.cpp`](flitdb/flit.cpp) in your project.

 ## Syntax 🗂️
-Take a look at the API syntax used to handler and manage a database connection through FlitDB.
+Take a look at the API syntax used to handle and manage a database connection through FlitDB.
 A thorough explanation of each function, and their return values, are all documented and can be viewed in the [FlitDB syntax manual](SYNTAX.md).

 ## Demo 🛠️
 For a demo of FlitDB in action, take a look at this [example program](demo) for more...